-If you enjoy spending much of your time at home, level 1 hearing aids may be the best solution.
-Available in smaller sizes, these hearing aids are ideal in situations where there is minimal background noise, such as when you’re watching television or having a conversation with a friend.
+If you enjoy spending much of your time at home, Level One hearing aids may be the best solution.
+Available in smaller sizes, they are ideal in situations where there is minimal background noise, such as 1-on-1 conversations at home, watching the television or listening to the radio.

 Level 2 technology:

 If you often find yourself in loud environments, Level Two hearing aids will help you to not miss things when there's background noise.
 These come with a SmartPocket remote control.
 This means you can easily adjust you hearing aids’ volume or sound quality to suit the situation, whether you’re at home watching television or attending an important meeting at work.

 Level 3 technology:

 Catching up with friends and family is important, which is why Level Three hearing aids are designed to help in these situations.
 Well suited to moderate background noise, they can assist you at small get-togethers and family gatherings, when you’re dining out at restaurants, or when you’re relaxing in front of the television.

 If you’re a social butterfly who enjoys a busy lifestyle with friends and family, Level Five hearing aids can help you to stay in the loop, no matter where you are.
 Taking the kids to Saturday morning soccer?
 Tick.
 Catching up with friends in a busy cafe?
 Tick.
 This level of technology makes life easier by enabling you to hear in noisy environments.
 You’ll never have to refuse a social invitation again.

 Level Seven hearing aids are the most sophisticated.
 They automatically adapt to your surroundings.
 So, if you’re at a concert, seeing a play or watching a live sports event, you can focus on the sounds you want to hear without adjusting your hearing aids.
 They also reduce unwanted noise from other directions, even if it’s behind you.